YangLabHKUST/XMAP/README.md

 ```

 # Manual
-Please see https://mxcai.github.io/XMAP-tutorial/index.html for details.
 In the R terminal, please use the command `?XMAP` to access the help documents.
+Please see the tutorial website https://mxcai.github.io/XMAP-tutorial/index.html for details on using XMAP, which includes several tutorials:
+- For a quick start, see [here](https://mxcai.github.io/XMAP-tutorial/quick_start.html).
+- For a full real data example with available LD matrice, see [here](https://mxcai.github.io/XMAP-tutorial/LDL.html).
+- To construct your own LD matrices with your own genotype data or publicly available data, see [here](https://mxcai.github.io/XMAP-tutorial/LDL_TGP.html)

 # Tutorial
 We provide a [tutorial website](https://mxcai.github.io/XMAP-tutorial/index.html) of XMAP for analyzing cross-population GWAS data.
 Please see the vignettes in the tutorial for details of installation, usage and visualization.
 The datasets involved in the tutorial can be downloaded [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/mcaiad_connect_ust_hk/EhJHXBkK_DNBjLFbIPjMeaoBFlmFwlz0F_uXXU0kvIrVGg?e=sTEh8O).